mjgaylord/branch-event-uploader/README.md

-  "segmentExcludedTopics": // Events to exclude from the upload see below, "amplitudeKey": // If using Amplitude, your Amplitude API key, "amplitudeExcludedTopics": // Events to exclude from the upload see below, "mixpanelAPIKey": // Your Mixpanel API key "mixpanelToken": // Your Mixpanel token, "mixpanelExcludedTopics": // Event to exclude from the upload see below, "includeOrganic": //"true" or "false" (as String values).
+  "segmentExcludedTopics": // Events to exclude from the upload see below, "amplitudeKey": // If using Amplitude, your Amplitude API key, "amplitudeExcludedTopics": // Events to exclude from the upload see below, "mixpanelAPIKey": // Your Mixpanel API key, "mixpanelToken": // Your Mixpanel token, "mixpanelExcludedTopics": // Event to exclude from the upload see below, "includeOrganic": //"true" or "false" (as String values).
 Organic events will be ignored from uploading